-- 1) Letter of Intent: The deadline for submission of Letters of Intent will be 8 March 2024.
-Submission of a Letter of Intent is a mandatory component of the INSPIRE Research Challenge application process.
-Only one letter of intent may be submitted by each applicant.
-Letters of intent will be critically reviewed and invitation to submit a full application will be highly competitive.
+- 1) Letter of Intent: Submission of a Letter of Intent (LOI) is a mandatory component of the INSPIRE Research Challenge application process.
+Only one LOI may be submitted by each applicant.
+LOIs will be critically reviewed and invitation to submit a full application will be highly competitive.
 The LOI phase is not merely an administrative step.
-Applicants are encouraged to consider application quality to be equivalent to standards required for scientific publication. - 2) Full Application: Invitations to submit a full application, based on the review of the Letters of Intent, will be announced 2 April 2024.
-We expect to invite at least 20 applications to the full stage.
-The deadline for submission of full applications will be 6 May 2024.
+Applicants are encouraged to consider application quality to be equivalent to standards required for scientific publication. - 2) Full Application: Following the review of the LOIs, shortlisted applicants will be invited to submit a full application.
 Full applications will be reviewed by external independent content experts.
 The INSPIRE Research Challenge Panel will then review the feedback of the independent experts to adjudicate the merits of each application.

-3) Video Presentation for Shortlisted Applicants: "Dragon's Den"-style Zoom Interview as final selection from fundable proposals.
-Video presentations will be conducted by 18 July 2024 with funding decisions announced early October 2024.
-We anticipate that up to 10 applications will be funded.
+3) Video Presentation for Shortlisted Applicants: "Dragon's Den" style Zoom Interviews will be the final selection from fundable proposals.
+Video presentations will be conducted after the INSPIRE Research Challenge Panel meeting.